What is an impact report?

 What are the benefits of an amazing impact report?

 The days of yore featured impact reports that were dry, boring PDFs filled to the brim with numbers and blocks of copy in small font that were read only by big donors.
 Maybe.
 But thanks to technology, you can have an interactive, engaging webpage that offers benefits beyond telling the cut-and-dried facts:

 What should an impact report include?

-Of course, both versions of the impact report – the outdated boring version and the exciting web-based upgrade – need to include the numbers.
+Of course, both versions of nonprofit impact reports – the outdated boring version and the exciting web-based upgrade – need to include the numbers.
 It is essential that you are providing factual data and financials.
 But how you present them makes a difference.

 You’ve done a lot during the year, and your donors deserve to know all that you accomplished.
 Instead of giving them a list, create a visual timeline of your events, programs or milestones.
 It breaks up the monotony while also conveying the information more clearly.